 Service Projects to Thank Those Who Serve The Community

-I love the idea of creating a service project to thank members in the community for their service to the community.
+I love the idea of creating a service project to thank members of the community for their service to the community.

-I love this printable from Smashed Peas and Carrots that you can use in a package of candy and drop off at your local police station.
+I love this printable from Smashed Peas and Carrots (link no longer available) that you can use in a package of candy and drop off at your local police station.

 Thank a Fireman